Foreign Lotteries Are Not for U.S. Citizens? Let’s Look Closer

 If you’re an American and you want to get in on that foreign money by playing their lotteries, the US Postal Service has a little advice for you—“Don’t Do It!”
 Well, if that doesn’t seem unfair!
 International folks can play our Mega Millions and PowerBall, thus making our chances at winning them smaller, but we cannot play theirs?
 Isn’t that the pot calling the kettle black?

 What is the Deal?

 I guess we cannot fault the government for wanting to protect us from crooks abroad, but we are grown adults.
 Why are we not allowed to make that decision for ourselves?
-If we want to throw our money away that should be our choice on where and how we do it, dammit!
+If we’re going to throw our money away, that should be our choice on where and how we do it, dammit!

 Getting Past the Law…?

 We may have laws that say we cannot play foreign lotteries from home; however, there is nothing that says we cannot play them if we go on vacation.
 The only caveat is that your winnings may be subjected to double taxation—in the original country and the US as an income tax.
 As a rule, Americans have to report any income on our tax returns, including lottery winnings.
 This does not necessarily mean we have to pay taxes on it though, that depends on how much the winnings are.